Staying Power

 Written by Brian May

-Like the Back Chat demo, this one is very interesting.
+This demo, presumably from Musicland Studio in Munich, has some distinct differences from the album take.
+This version starts with a count in from Roger and a different vocal intro by Freddie.
 Different lyrics appear (and disappear) throughout the song.
-A tad bit more quiet during the main lyrical parts, focusing much more on Freddie's lead vocal track.
+The demo is a bit more quiet during the main lyrical parts, focusing much more on Freddie's lead vocal track.
 Brian's vocals can be heard very well in the backing track.

 Cool Cat (Album Version) 3:28